aryanvx/voice-coder-studio/README.md

 **This is just the start.**

-The plan is to turn this into a full AI-powered development environment that can understand your coding style, explain your bugs, and maybe even argue with you about why your variable names are terrible (seriously considering this feature lol).
+The plan is to turn this into a full AI-poIred development environment that can understand your coding style, explain your bugs, and maybe even argue with you about why your variable names are terrible (seriously considering this feature lol).